What is the Accounts Payable Process?

 This can involve lots of paperwork and man-hours spent reconciling details across invoices, POs & receipts.

-Modern approaches such as AP automation can help optimise & supercharge entire AP workflows and free up man-hours for higher value tasks.
+Modern approaches such as AP automation can help optimize and supercharge entire AP workflows and free up man-hours for higher value tasks.

 The scale of an organization's accounts payable processing workflow depends on: